Variance-Reduced Gradient Estimator for Nonconvex Zeroth-Order Distributed Optimization: Introduction

-To address this trade-off, we aim to design a variance-reduced zeroth-order gradient estimator with a scalable sampling number of function values that is independent of the dimension $d$.
-Variance reduction is widely applied in machine learning \cite{guo2021machine} and stochastic optimization \cite{wang2013variance}.
-In \cite{johnson2013accelerating}, variance reduction was used for centralized stochastic gradient descent with strongly convex objectives, achieving a linear convergence rate. \cite{liu2018zeroth} applied a 2-point gradient estimator and employed variance reduction for zeroth-order nonconvex centralized stochastic optimization, achieving sublinear convergence.
+To overcome this trade-off, we aim to design a variance-reduced zeroth-order gradient estimator with a scalable sampling number of function values that is independent of the dimension $d$.
+Variance reduction techniques have been extensively utilized in machine learning \cite{guo2021machine} and stochastic optimization \cite{wang2013variance}.
+In \cite{johnson2013accelerating}, variance reduction was employed in centralized stochastic gradient descent with strongly convex objectives, achieving a linear convergence rate.
+Reference~\cite{fang2018spider} proposes the SPIDER variance reduction method for stochastic nonconvex optimization, and \cite{li2021page} introduced the PAGE variance reduction framework that employs probabilistic update for the reference gradient. \cite{liu2018zeroth} applied a 2-point gradient estimator and used variance reduction for zeroth-order nonconvex centralized stochastic optimization, achieving sublinear convergence.
+In \cite{kazemi2024efficient}, variance-reduced zeroth-order gradient estimator was employed for solving non-smooth composite optimization problems.
 Note that these works only focused on centralized problems.
-Decentralized finite-sum minimization problems were considered in \cite{xin2020variance}, where variance reduction was used to accelerate convergence; we note that in this work, the variance reduction technique was employed to reduce the variance caused by the finite-sum structure, rather than to address the inherent variance of the 2-point zeroth-order gradient estimator.
+For decentralized finite-sum minimization, variance reduction has been used to accelerate convergence, as seen in~\cite{xin2020variance, jiang2022distributed}.
+In these works, the variance reduction techniques were employed for reducing the variance caused by the finite-sum structure but not for reducing the inherent variance of the 2-point zeroth-order gradient estimators.
+The work~\cite{chen2023zeroth} utilizes a 2-point gradient estimator together with variance reduction for decentralized nonconvex optimization in the stochastic setting, assuming bounded dissimilarity between local objectives.